zzxwill/oss/intl.en-US/Best Practices/Application server/Set up direct data transfer for mobile apps.md

     -   For Java \(based on Java 1.7\), after downloading and unzipping a pack,

-        Run this command: java -jar oss-token-server.jar \(port\).
+        Run this commandjava -jar oss-token-server.jar \(port\).
 If you run java  –jar oss-token-server.jar without specifying a port, the program listens to Port 7080.
 To change the listening port to 9000, run java –jar  app-token-server.jar 9000.
 Specify the port number as needed.

 ## How to upload files from your app to oss {#section_ttc_33x_5db .section}

 1. After setting up the app server, write down the server address, which is `http://abc.com:8080`.
 Then, replace the app server address in the sample project with this address.
 2. Specify the bucket and region for the upload in the sample apps.
 3. Click **Set** to load the configuration.
 4. Select an image file, set the object name to upload to OSS, and select Upload.
 Now you can experience the OSS service on Android.
 Data from the Android app can be uploaded directly to OSS.
 5. After the upload is complete, check that the data is on OSS.

 ## Explanation of core code {#section_lsy_k3x_5db .section}

 OSS initialization

+The following explains how to use the Android/iOS SDK to request a token from your app server.

 -   Android versions

     ```
-    // We recommend you use OSSAuthCredentialsProvider because it automatically updates expired tokens.
+    //Initialize an OssService for upload and download.
+    public OssService initOSS(String endpoint, String bucket, UIDisplayer displayer) {
+        OSSCredentialProvider credentialProvider;
+        //Use your own class to retrieve an STSToken.
+    //Read the server address from app server controls.
-    String stsServer = "http://abc.com:8080 is an example of an application server address."
+        String stsServer = ((EditText) findViewById(R.id.stsserver)).getText().toString();
+        //STSGetter class, encapsulating the way of retrieving data from the app server, must be inherited from the class OSSFederationCredentialProvider.
+The way that your app retrieves tokens depends on the protocol between the app and the app server.
+        if (stsServer .equals("")) {
+            credentialProvider = new STSGetter();
+        }else {
-    OSSCredentialProvider credentialProvider = new OSSAuthCredentialsProvider(stsServer);
+            credentialProvider = new STSGetter(stsServer);
-    //config
+        }
+    //Retrieve the bucket name from the controls.
+        bucket = ((EditText) findViewById(R.id.bucketname)).getText().toString();
+    //Initialize an OSSClient.
         ClientConfiguration conf = new ClientConfiguration();
         conf.setConnectionTimeout(15 * 1000); // Connection time-out.
 The default value is 15 seconds.
         conf.setSocketTimeout(15 * 1000); // Socket time-out.
 The default value is 15 seconds.
         conf.setMaxConcurrentRequest(5); // The maximum number of concurrent requests.
 The default value is 5.
         conf.setMaxErrorRetry(2); // The maximum number of retry attempts after each failed attempt.
 The default value is 2.
         OSS oss = new OSSClient(getApplicationContext(), endpoint, credentialProvider, conf);
+        return new OssService(oss, bucket, displayer);
+    }
     ```

 -   iOS version

     ```
-    OSSClient * client;
-    ...
-    // We recommend you use OSSAuthCredentialProvider because it automatically updates expired tokens.
+    //Initialize an OSSClient instance.
+    - (void)ossInit {
+        //Construct a credential provider for retrieving STSTokens.
-    id<OSSCredentialProvider> credential = [[OSSAuthCredentialProvider alloc] initWithAuthServerUrl:@"application server address, such as http://abc.com:8080"];
+        id<OSSCredentialProvider> credential = [[OSSFederationCredentialProvider alloc] initWithFederationTokenGetter:^OSSFederationToken * {
+            //Implement a function to synchronize the STSToken retrieved from the server.
+            return [self getFederationToken];
+        }];
+        //Use endpoint and the credential provider to initialize an OSSClient.
         client = [[OSSClient alloc] initWithEndpoint:endPoint credentialProvider:credential];
+    }
+    ```

+## Retrieve tokens from app server for mobile app {#section_lk1_vbq_g2b .section}

+The specific method by which the app gets tokens from the app server must be written into the function `public OSSFederationToken getFederationToken() { }`.

+**Note:** you can define the logic for this function; however, the return message must contain this variable: return new OSSFederationToken\(ak, sk, token, expiration\).Here, ak, sk, token, and expiration must be taken from the body of the message returned by the server.

+In this example, you can specify the protocol linking the app and app server.

+-   Android version

+    ```
+    public OSSFederationToken getFederationToken() {
+        String stsJson;
+        OkHttpClient client = new OkHttpClient();
+        Request request = new Request.Builder().url(stsServer).build();
+        try {
+            Response response = client.newCall(request).execute();
+            if (response.isSuccessful()) {
+                stsJson = response.body().string();
+            } else {
+                throw new IOException("Unexpected code " + response);
+            }
+        }
+        catch (IOException e) {
+            e.printStackTrace();
+            Log.e("GetSTSTokenFail", e.toString());
+            return null;
+        }
+        try {
+            JSONObject jsonObjs = new JSONObject(stsJson);
+            String ak = jsonObjs.getString("AccessKeyId");
+            String sk = jsonObjs.getString("AccessKeySecret");
+            String token = jsonObjs.getString("SecurityToken");
+            String expiration = jsonObjs.getString("Expiration");
+            return new OSSFederationToken(ak, sk, token, expiration);
+        }
+        catch (JSONException e) {
+            Log.e("GetSTSTokenFail", e.toString());
+            e.printStackTrace();
+            return null;
+        }}
+    ```

+-   iOS version

+    ```
+    NSURL * url = [NSURL URLWithString:STSServer];
+    NSURLRequest * request = [NSURLRequest requestWithURL:url];
+    OSSTaskCompletionSource * tcs = [OSSTaskCompletionSource taskCompletionSource];
+    NSURLSession * session = [NSURLSession sharedSession];
+    NSURLSessionTask * sessionTask = [session dataTaskWithRequest:request
+                                                completionHandler:^(NSData *data, NSURLResponse *response, NSError *error) {
+                                                    if (error) {
+                                                        [tcs setError:error];
+                                                        return;
+                                                    }
+                                                    [tcs setResult:data];
+                                                }];
+    [sessionTask resume];
+    // Implementation of this callback must be synchronized with the returned token, so the task waitUntilFinished is necessary.
+    [tcs.task waitUntilFinished];
+    if (tcs.task.error) {
+        // If the network request fails, the return of nil indicates the token cannot be retrieved.
+In this case, this OSS request fails.
+        return nil;
+    } else {
+        // Parse the JSON string returned to the network request to get each token field and return an STSToken.
+        NSDictionary * object = [NSJSONSerialization JSONObjectWithData:tcs.task.result
+                                                                options:kNilOptions
+                                                                  error:nil];
+        OSSFederationToken * token = [OSSFederationToken new];ni
+        token.tAccessKey = [object objectForKey:@"AccessKeyId"];
+        token.tSecretKey = [object objectForKey:@"AccessKeySecret"];
+        token.tToken = [object objectForKey:@"SecurityToken"];
+        token.expirationTimeInGMTFormat = [object objectForKey:@"Expiration"];
+        return token;
+    }
     ```